 LSJ 401: Fieldwork Experience

 The Law, Societies & Justice internship program seeks to create a connection between academic coursework and ‘real world’ experience.
-Majors are required to complete a minimum of 100 hours at an internship site to graduate from the department.
 The objectives of the internship are to:

 - Provide students with insights into the workings of law in practice;